 One of the most common issues that arises when connecting a PC to a television through a cable is the loss of sound.
-This is often caused by using the incorrect cable, incorrect input, or not having the proper hardware requirements on your device.
-This article will walk you through some of the solutions you can implement to restore the audio content.
+This is often caused by using the incorrect cable or input, or not having the proper hardware requirements on your device.
+This walkthrough will show you some of the solutions you can implement to restore the audio content.

 Video and Audio Systems

 Computers have two separate systems: an audio system and a video system.
 The video quality is directly related to the input from the PC, while the audio input varies depending on connection type.
 Audio input can be RCA, mini-plug, coax digital, or optical connection.

 A hardware compatibility is necessary for a TV to receive audio and video input from a PC.
 This is achieved through a mix of appropriate audio and video connections.
 If you are using a home theatre receiver with DDL or DTS-I and 5.1 sound card configuration, you can use multi-channel analog connections if your receiver has a multi-channel analog input.

 The only computer connection that carries both video and sound is HDMI.
 If you do not have a HDMI or DVI connector at the back of your computer, then you will have to use a VGA-composite or s-video connector to display your PC's output on an external monitor.

 Display settings allow one of two modes: single mode or dual monitor mode.

 Single monitor mode allows you to switch between any one of three possible video outputs: VGA-composite, s-video composite, or a split desktop.
 The split desktop display allows you to extend your screen over two separate monitors.
 We recommend using the single monitor mode (VGA-composite or S-Video) until you have figured out your display settings.

 Dual monitor mode allows you to mirror the same screen on any two of three possible video outputs.